typed-xlsx

 If monthlyAmounts expands to rows B2:B4, row.series("monthlyAmount").average() becomes AVERAGE(B2:B4).

-Use row.ref(columnId) when the formula should operate on the current physical row cell.
+Use refs.column(columnId) when the formula should operate on the current physical row cell.

 Use row.series(columnId) when the formula should operate on the whole logical row's expanded values.